Search via the API

 summary

-In documents/search, this field contains a summary or representative content of the document.
+For documents/search, this field contains a summary or representative snippet of the document.

-In document-chunks/search, this field contains the content of the specific document fragment that was found as a result.
+For document-chunks/search, this field contains the text of the specific document fragment found as a search result.

 relevance_score